xojo/GPIO/README.md

 [9]: http://developer.xojo.com/rpi-lcd-character-display "LCD"

 ## Changes
+### v1.7.3
+* Corrected Xojo method signature for SPIDataRW to use CString to fix compile error.

 ### v1.7.2
-* Corrected method signature for SPIDataRW so that you can actually get the output.
+* Corrected Declare method signature for SPIDataRW so that you can actually get the output.

 ### v1.7.1
 * Setup, SetupPhys and SetupSys now also initialize PinDict.